-6.4.2.4 Unit 4 'A new 110kV / 38kV / MV substation in Ballyragget, Co.
-Kilkenny adjacent to and replacing the existing 38kV /MV substation which will be decommissioned'
+8.4.4.4 Unit 4 - A new 110kV / 38kV / MV substation in Ballyragget, Co.
+Kilkenny

 Based on the nature of the proposed development and the baseline ecological data collected on the proposed development site, the following activities and ecological features warrant specific attention in the ecological impact assessment and hence in the design of the proposed scheme.